Good negotiators recognize the negotiating tactics and style of the other party.

 "We've revised our agreement.
 We want [a completely unreasonable and out-of-the-question request], too."

 What it means: Even though they're aware it's absurd, your buyer comes to you asking for everything under the sun anyway.
-They know they'll appear reasonable once they begin lowering demands even though they're still unreasonable.
+They know they'll appear reasonable once they begin lowering demands even though they're still being unreasonable.
 Think of Theater of the Absurd as a form of extreme anchoring.

 How to respond: Use reverse direction to take back control by giving them an example of why what they're asking for is silly.
+Don’t let these requests distract from your original terms and refer to them instead of anything that might’ve been changed.

 16. Sticker Shock